Should your nonprofit sell t-shirts or other products to raise money?

 Individual donors, grants, and event revenue long-standing fundraising strategies steeped in tradition and dependability.
 So why are some turning to a more novel eCommerce approach typically reserved for businesses?

-While charitable giving grew by 5% in 2020 (over the previous year), with an estimated $471.44 billion donated to U.S. charities, the numbers for 2021 are still pending.
-What we do know is that people are tired, exhausted from a seemingly endless pandemic, and many are reluctant to give away money when they aren't sure what their own future holds.
+While charitable giving grew by 5% in 2020 (over the previous year), with an estimated $471.44 billion donated to U.S. charities, the numbers for 2023 were must less optimistic.
+What we do know is that people are tired and many are reluctant to give away money when they aren't sure what their own future holds.

 If your nonprofit is contemplating going down this road of selling merchandise for a profit, there are a few things to know before you begin.
 First, and as with any tactic, it's essential to start with a nonprofit marketing plan that includes a brand mission statement, consult your board of directors, and where needed, consult with a financial expert or tax advisor.